Alex4386/CIRNO/README.md

 ### 2019-09-09
 Yes, I didn't give up the Linux Systems.
 You know, Computers at Lab has Ubuntu installed, Not Windows!

+### 2019-09-27
+Changing Framework into pyTorch!
+Neural network design revised!
+I am gonna use DQN (Deep Q Network)

+I wonder how can i send info of game lively into framework running on
+Linux and Touhou project running in WineHQ Container 🤔